Golf Tutorials

 • Tournament Chair: One person who is the main lead, to oversee everyone so they feel supported.
 This person keeps the team on track with timelines and a checklist for responsibilities.

 • Sponsorship Lead: Someone who is comfortable networking and making "the ask."
-They will be responsible for creating sponsorship packages and securing partners by using their sales tactics to make fundraising fun instead of salesy.
+They will be responsible for creating sponsorship packages and securing partners by using their sales tactics to make fundraising fun.

-• Logistics & Operations Lead: The detail a oriented person who handles things on the day of the event such s the venue, food & beverage, prizing, and the check-in and checkout process.
+• Logistics &, Operations Lead: The detail-oriented person who handles things on the day of the event such as the venue, food &, beverage, prizing, and the check-in and checkout process.
 Making sure players are happy from the moment they arrive throughout the round and during dinner.

-• Marketing & Registration Lead: A social media-savvy individual who knows how to create buzz for the event.
-This person sends email announcements to grow event attendance.
-With the focus is on a call-to-action that encourages sponsors and players to register.
-That can include early bird sign up sales promotions and foursome packages.
+• Marketing &, Registration Lead: A social media-savvy individual who knows how to create buzz for the event.
+This person sends email announcements to grow event attendance, with a focus on a call-to-action that encourages sponsors and players to register.
+That can include early bird sign-up sales promotions and foursome packages.

-• Volunteer Coordinator: One organized person who is the lead for all event staff for both planning and on event day.
-A golf tournament requires at-a-glance support for so any "mini-events-that happen within an event.
+• Volunteer Coordinator: One organized person who is the lead for all event staff in both planning and on event day.
+A golf tournament requires at-a-glance support for so many "mini-events" that happen.

 Budgeting 101: Where the Money Goes

 A simple budget spreadsheet is your best friend when it comes to planning the event finances.
-Create one to stay one step ahead of a successful event.
-In one column list out your expected income.
-On the other column, write down all the projected expenses.
-This isn’t about hitting exact numbers at this stage but to give visibility for your projections so you make smart financial tournament decisions.
+Create one to stay one step ahead.
+In one column, list your expected income.
+In the other column, write down all the projected expenses.
+This isn’t about hitting exact numbers at this stage, but giving visibility to your projections so you make smart financial decisions.

 Sample Income Sources: